This post includes affiliate links.

 Instructions for Striped Ombre Hat:

-First, it is important to know that the pattern is written for an adult size head.
-But if you would like to change the pattern for a different head size it is actually easily done using this tutorial.
+First, it is important to know that the pattern is written for an adult.
+But you can change the pattern quite easily using this tutorial.

 First, you’ll crochet the ribbing.
 This pattern is for a fold-over ribbing.
 If you prefer to make it not fold over, crochet half the amount of chains.